The Pesticides Management Code

-The regulations stipulate mandatory minimum application distances from sensitive elements, watercourses, bodies of water and water withdrawal sites.
+The regulations stipulate mandatory minimum application distances from watercourses, bodies of water, wetlands and water withdrawal sites.
 The table at the following link summarizes minimum distances to be observed, in accordance with the types of locations where storage take place.

 Ordinary citizens thus had to change their consumer habits:

-The table below lists the regulations that apply to anyone selling a pesticide of the classes targeted, unless indicated otherwise.
+The table below lists the regulations that apply to anyone selling a pesticide in the classes targeted, unless indicated otherwise.